jrmejansen/scipy/README.md

 A development of delay differential equations solver in SciPy from a fork of version '1.5.0.dev0+912c54c'.

+The solver is derived from solve_ivp function from scipy/integrate._ivp.
+You will find the folder scipy/integrate/_dde where all the changes have been made.
+The function in named ***solve_dde*** in *scipy/integrate/_dde/dde.py*

-The solver is derived from solve_ivp function from scipy/integrate._ivp It use the method of step with embedded Runge-Kutta RK23 or RK45 at this time.
+It use the method of step with embedded Runge-Kutta RK23 or RK45 at this time.
-Evaluation of delays term is realized with continuous extension  of RK integration.
+Evaluation of delay terms is realized with continuous extension  of RK integration.

 ## Sources
 https://www.radford.edu/~thompson/webddes/index.html